babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 For this example we will pass in the *country* as a parameter, we need to write a regex capture group and define the data type.
 This part of of the step `\"(.*?)\"` will capture the parameter, I user `\"` as a method to demote the boundary of the parameter though this is not technically needed.
 We can also as per the pod specify only certain parameters, or restrict the value.
 For this step we will take any value and define it as a `String`.

 ## Screen Objects
 Screen objects are intended to contain all the code and identifiers relating to the screen.
-Fcuntions will normally fall into 3 main types, checking the state fo the screen, interacting with a element or gourping multiple actions that are contain wiithin the scope of the screen.
+Functions will normally fall into 3 main types, checking the state fo the screen, interacting with an element or grouping multiple actions that are contain within the scope of the screen.
 For the article we will define three functions

 ```swift
     func enterCredentialsFor(email: String) {